 - Python and/or R as your primary data science languages;

 - Training and experience on a range of data science platforms;

-- Experience on Tableau and other visualization software;
+- Experience on Tableau and Snowflake or other visualization software;

 - ML training, such as Google machine learning stack Tensorflow;